iotbzh/agl-documentation/host-configuration/docs/README.md

 ![Automotive grade linux screenshot](pictures/Automotive_grade_linux.png)

-The purpose of this section is to help to natively install AGL microservices thanks to OBS packages and so for debian/ubuntu, openSUSE and fedora distributions.
+The purpose of this section is to help developers to natively develop and debug AGL microservices.
+Thanks to OBS, packages for debian/ubuntu, openSUSE and fedora distributions are available and can be installed on developer host.

-At first hand, the idea is to easily handle native development and at second hand to run the result on targets.
+At first hand, the idea is to easily handle native development of AGL services and at second hand to run the same services on targets/boards.

 | *Meta* | *Data* |
 | -- | -- |